Jason2605/PyFilter/README.md

 By default pyFilter is configured to read from `/var/log/auth.log` for incoming SSH requests, however there are options for `Apache, Nginx and MySQL` too.

 pyFilter uses a database to store all the banned ip addresses to ensure ips arent added more than once. pyFilter currently supports sqlite and redis, by default it is setup to use sqlite so no installation of a redis server is needed.
+However redis has support for cross server ban syncing (more info below).

 Installation:
 -------------